lambdatenea/tfg-voip-16-17/README.md

 This is a final project of the University of Castilla la Mancha about the VoIP technology.

 ## Description
 In summary, the implementation of IP telephony systems in business environments brings many advantages, both economically and facilities.
-Therefore, in order to facilitate the migration of traditional telephony systems to IP voice systems, this TFG proposes the development of a prototype that simulates a business environment with two remote locations, on which a system will be implemented Of low cost IP telephony based on free software.
+Therefore, in order to facilitate the migration of traditional telephony systems to IP voice systems, this final project proposes the development of a prototype that simulates a business environment with two remote locations, on which a system will be implemented Of low cost IP telephony based on free software.
 In this way, before testing the change of the system of a company, it will be possible to enhance tests of configurations, as well as demonstrations to those responsible.
 Figure 1.1 shows the prototype structure.

 ![Figure 1.1](https://github.com/lambdatenea/tfg-voip-16-17/blob/master/voip.png)